snej/smol_world/README.md

 At the same time, our programs use 64-bit pointers.
 That’s eight bytes!
 For one pointer!
 As [Donald Knuth wrote](https://www-cs-faculty.stanford.edu/~knuth/news08.html) in 2008:

-> It is absolutely idiotic to have 64-bit pointers when I compile a program that uses less than 4 gigabytes of RAM.
-When such pointer values appear inside a struct, they not only waste half the memory, they effectively throw away half of the cache.
+> “It is absolutely idiotic to have 64-bit pointers when I compile a program that uses less than 4 gigabytes of RAM.
+When such pointer values appear inside a struct, they not only waste half the memory, they effectively throw away half of the cache.”

-There’s no law that says pointers have to be the size of your CPU address bus; if you use relative offsets instead of absolute addresses they can be as small as you want, it just constrains their reach.
+There’s no law that says pointers have to be the size of your CPU address bus.
+If you use relative offsets instead of absolute addresses they can be as small as you want, it just constrains their reach.
 32-bit offsets let you access 4GB of memory, which ought to be enough for ~~anyone~~ many purposes, such as virtual machines for interpreters.
 Even if you whittle away a bit or two for tags, that leaves a gigabyte or more.

-I know I’m not the only one to think of this: the V8 JavaScript engine also uses 32-bit pointers.
+I know I’m not the only one to think of this: [the V8 JavaScript engine also uses 32-bit pointers](https://v8.dev/blog/pointer-compression).

 (Pointers could get even smaller!
 A few years ago I wrote a B-tree storage engine whose 4KB pages have little heaps inside them; the heaps use *12-bit* pointers.
 That’s getting too smol for general use ... but 24-bit pointers might be cool; you can do a lot in 16MB.)